ku-nlp/kwja/README.md

 ...
 ```

-Here are some other options for `kwja` command:
+Here are options for `kwja` command:

+- `--text`: Text to be analyzed.

+- `--filename`: Path to a text file to be analyzed.
+You can specify this option multiple times.

-`--model-size`: Model size to be used.
-Please specify 'tiny', 'base' (default) or 'large'.
+- `--model-size`: Model size to be used.
+Specify one of `tiny`, `base` (default), and `large`.

-`--device`: Device to be used.
-Please specify 'cpu' or 'gpu'.
+- `--device`: Device to be used.
+Specify `cpu` or `gpu`.
+If not specified, the device is automatically selected.

-`--typo-batch-size`: Batch size for typo module.
-This batch size is also used for the senter module.
+- `--typo-batch-size`: Batch size for typo module.

-`--senter-batch-size`: Batch size for senter module.
+- `--senter-batch-size`: Batch size for senter module.

-`--seq2seq-batch-size`: Batch size for seq2seq module.
+- `--seq2seq-batch-size`: Batch size for seq2seq module.

-`--char-batch-size`: Batch size for char module.
+- `--char-batch-size`: Batch size for character module.

-`--word-batch-size`: Batch size for word module.
+- `--word-batch-size`: Batch size for word module.

-`--tasks`: Tasks to be performed.
+- `--tasks`: Tasks to be performed.
+Specify one or more of the following values separated by commas:
   - `typo`: Typo correction
   - `senter`: Sentence segmentation
   - `seq2seq`: Word segmentation, Word normalization, Reading prediction, lemmatization, and Canonicalization.